-Strategic Influencing Seminars Return to Seton Hall in October
+Strategic Influencing Seminars Return to Seton Hall

 Lee Miller is the guru of strategic influencing.
 An executive coach and best-selling author, he works with professionals around the world to help them improve their ability to shape outcomes.
 I recently spoke with Lee about the power of SI and the seminar series he'll be leading this fall, which looks at how different factors – including gender and culture – affect influencing.